-The Exercise Science program permits students to elect from three concentration options.
+Students in the Exercise Science program select one of three concentration options.
 The Research option includes coursework and experiences to prepare students for future Ph.D. work.
 The Clinical Exercise Physiology option includes coursework and experiences to prepare students for transition into a Ph.D. or Professional program, or for careers in cardiac rehabilitation and clinical research.
-The Strength and Conditioning option includes coursework and experiences to prepare students for careers in strength and conditioning or sports performance.
+The Strength and Conditioning option includes coursework and experiences to prepare students for careers in strength and conditioning, sports performance, or the private fitness industry.

-For more information on the Graduate Program please contact Dr. Scott Collier, Director of the HES Graduate Program - email: email@example.com - phone: 828-262-7145
+For more information on the Graduate Program please contact: Dr. Kym Fasczewski, Director of the HES Graduate Program - email: email@example.com - phone: 828-262-7987

 - Exercise Science Graduate Program Admission Guidelines (PDF, 914 KB)

 - Graduate Bulletin and Course Catalog